 Most of the people might not even experience any signs and symptoms of dengue and even if they do, they might confuse it with normal flu or corona virus.

-Dengue is characterised by the occurrence of any two of the following along with high grade fever (40°C/104°F),
+Dengue is characterized by the occurrence of any two of the following along with high fever (40°C/104°F),

 - Severe headache